Welcome to 3rd grade!

 Our classroom rules are put in place to help everyone have a happy and successful school year.

-Daily classwork that is not completed will be automatically become homework and is due back the next day.
+Daily classwork that is not completed will automatically become homework and is due back the next day.
 Each day please spend at least 15 minutes listening to your child read out loud.
 Daily homework should take about 30 minutes.
 PLEASE be sure your child turns in their homework when it is due.
 Also be sure that their first and last names appear on the pages.
 These two items are GREAT habits to start in the younger grades and keep practicing throughout their lives.

-Study and Organization
+Study, Homework and Organization